scoconno/scoconno.github.io/ancient/NE1/Gobbet.md

 ## Nicomachean Ethics, Book 1.1-8, Book 2.1-6

 You should read the following chapters very carefully.
-All other can be skimmed:
+All others can be skimmed:

 1. Book 1, ch.1-2
 2. Book 1, ch.7